papertray3/obsidian-mcp-bridge/DG-COMPILED-RENDER-USAGE.md

 - Obsidian MCP Bridge plugin running
 - MCP server configured in your AI client

+**Note:** The MCP Bridge will automatically initialize the Digital Garden compiler on first use.
+You may see the Publication Center modal open and close briefly - this is normal and only happens once per Obsidian session.

 ## Important: dg-publish Not Required

 **This tool compiles ANY file you request, regardless of `dg-publish` frontmatter.**